qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I easily delete ALL emails in inbox?
 - How can you delete mail all at once ?
 - How do I delete my trash can?
 I do I delete all emails
+- How do I delete all emails from one sender at same time?
+- How do I mass delete emails all at once?

 ## intent:sort_email
 - How do I sort my emails?